-Productionising machine learning models into operational processes is often trickier than you think.
+However, actually productionising machine learning models into operational processes is often trickier than you might think.

 To prove its value, machine learning needs to be used to drive decisions.
 One way that’s more prevalent today than five years ago is to integrate machine learning models directly into operational decisions.

-This can be recommending products (think Amazon Books), forecasting sales or even predicting when to schedule services for machines.
+This can be recommending products (think Amazon Books), predicting customer churn or even predicting when to schedule services for machines.
 Whatever the scenario, you will need to integrate an analytical algorithm into a business process— an endeavour which can be entirely new to a number of stakeholders in your organisation.

 When designing the data interface between the operational system and the machine learning model, we already assume the model has been tested with appropriate data.
 This means extensive testing during model development is a must to ensure the model either behaves or fails predictably and appropriately to all possible data inputs.Somehow, the model needs to get the data it requires—the input payload.
 Let’s say the model needs the following data to make a prediction: